-If you are not using a RELAX NG based validating editor when you create documents, we strongly recommend that you validate your documents before processing them.
-Only after successful validation you can be sure that your document is really DocBook V5.0 and that processing tools will be able to process it correctly.
+If you are not using a RELAX NG-based validating editor when you create documents, we strongly recommend that you validate your documents against RELAX NG and Schematron schemas before processing them.
+Only after successful validation can you be sure that your document is really DocBook V5.0 and that processing tools will be able to process it correctly.